Annabelly22/Annabelly22/README.md

 </div>

 ## Projects
-- Detection Lab
+- Network Firewall
-- SOC Automation Project
+- Scripting and Automation for Threat Mitigation

 <!--
 **Annabelly22/Annabelly22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.